Introduction

 The Allianz Essential Income 7 Fixed Indexed Annuity offers the annuitant to choose from one or more of the two indexes (S&P 500 Index and Bloomberg US Dynamic Balance Index II) to determine his earnings crediting formula.
 Both indexes have one crediting strategy each.
 The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 3 strategy options.
 We will discuss each available index briefly:

-1. S&P 500 Index: The S&P 500 index is one of the most popular and oldest indexes in the world.
+The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
 It is a reliable index and has often succeeded in the test of time.
 It is very important to note that, similar to most other annuities, the Allianz Essential Income 7 Fixed Indexed Annuity offers the S&P 500 index with cap rates in place, meaning that your interest-earning capacity is capped.
-These rates tend to change frequently; I will discuss more on the rates shortly.
+These rates tend to change frequently; I will discuss the rates in detail shortly.

 Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
-These Fixed Rates tend to change from time to time.
-The Fixed Value Rate at the time of writing this article was 4.00%.
+The Fixed Value Rate at the time of writing this article was 3.25%.
 This rate may change from time to time and can vary from state to state.
-You can check the latest rates on the company’s website.
+You can check out the company's website for the latest rates.

 The earnings crediting formula